Requirements for Unemployment Benefits in Idaho

 A resident who qualifies for unemployment benefits may be able to receive weekly compensation, depending on their wage earnings prior to submitting an unemployment claim.

-Who Qualifies for Unemployment Benefits in Idaho?
+Who Can Get Unemployment Benefits in Idaho?

 Residents who meet Idaho unemployment insurance eligibility requirements may be able to receive unemployment compensation for a certain period of time.
 Former workers who are out of work through no fault of their own are eligible to apply for unemployment within the state.